kurt-krueckeberg/d-docs/notes/intro.rst

      - Explanation
    * - dub init <project_name>
      - Creates a new project
+   * - dub run
+     - Builds and runs it
-   * - dub
+   * - dub (run within project folder)
-     - Running dub inside <project_name> fetches all dependencies, compiles the application and then runs it.
+     - Running dub inside <project_name>fetches all dependencies, compiles the application and then runs it.

+Dub configurations can us two file formats--JSON or SDLang.
+The JSON config settings are described `here <https://dub.pm/getting_started>`_.

 import
 ------